EricssonResearch/calvin-base/README.md

 ## Getting Started

-Go to the [Calvin Wiki](https://github.com/EricssonResearch/calvin-base/wiki) for instructions on how to install and configure Calvin, and how to write and deploy applications..
+Go to the [Calvin Wiki](https://github.com/EricssonResearch/calvin-base/wiki) for instructions on how to install and configure Calvin, and how to write and deploy applications.

 ## Contact
 This is a community project that was started by a team in Ericsson Research.
 If you have questions or problems, [report an issue](https://github.com/EricssonResearch/calvin-base/issues) and we will get back go you as soon as we can.